 - you disagree with what's in the certificate issued by the planning authority

-- if the planning authority doesn't issue the certificate within two months of your application
+- if the planning authority does not issue the certificate within 2 months of your application

 The appeals process

 The appeals process has a strict timetable with deadlines for each stage.
 Make sure everything's sent on time.
-If you send information after the deadline, it may be sent back to you and therefore will not be considered.
+If you send information after the deadline, it may be sent back to you and may not be considered.

-The reporter may consider that a report can be submitted on the basis of this information and no site inspection is required, they'll aim to issue this decision within 8 weeks of receiving the appeal.
+If the reporter considers that a decision can be made on the basis of this information and no site inspection is required, they'll aim to issue this decision within 8 weeks of receiving the appeal.

 The reporter may need to get more information in order to complete the report.
-If they do, they might require one or all of the following:
+If they do, they might ask for one or all of the following: